-Continuing Escrow Deposit: A continuing escrow deposit to be held by the Township shall be funded in cash by the applicant prior to the commencement of construction of any WECS and shall be maintained by the WECS owner until the WECS has been permanently removed.
-The monetary amount placed by the applicant in escrow with the Township shall be estimated by the Township to cover all reasonable costs and expenses associated with continuing enforcement of this Ordinance, compliance with any provision or requirement of this Section, and the terms of the special use permit, which costs can include, but are not limited to, reasonable fees for the Township Attorney, Township Planner, and Township Engineer, as well as costs for any assessments, reports, or studies which the Township anticipates it may have done that are reasonably related to enforcement of the Ordinance and the special use Permit.
-If the Township is required to expend any portion of the escrow deposit or if the existing escrow amount paid by the applicant proves to be insufficient to cover the Township’s enforcement costs, the Township may require the WECS owner to place additional monies into escrow with the Township.
+Continuing Escrow Deposit: A continuing escrow deposit to be held by the Township shall be funded in cash by the applicant, owner, or operator prior to the commencement of construction of any WECS and shall be maintained by the WECS owner until the WECS has been permanently removed.
+The monetary amount placed by the applicant, owner, or operator in escrow with the Township shall be estimated by the Township to cover all reasonable costs and expenses associated with continuing enforcement of this Ordinance, compliance with any provision or requirement of this Section, and the terms of the special use permit, which costs can include, but are not limited to, reasonable fees for the Township Attorney, Township Planner, and Township Engineer, as well as costs for any assessments, reports, or studies which the Township anticipates it may have done that are reasonably related to enforcement of the Ordinance and the special use Permit.
+If the Township is required to expend any portion of the escrow deposit or if the existing escrow amount paid by the applicant, owner, or operator proves to be insufficient to cover the Township’s enforcement costs, the Township may require the WECS owner to place additional monies into escrow with the Township.

 Continuing Obligations: Failure to keep such financial security and escrow deposit in full force and effect at all times while a WECS exists or is in place shall constitute a material and significant violation of a special use and this Ordinance and will subject the WECS owner to all remedies available to the Township, including possible enforcement action, remedies at law and equity, injunction, and revocation of the special use.

-Liability: The applicant shall insure each WECS at all times and shall maintain such insurance on its own behalf and on behalf of the Township as a co-insured, with limits of liability not less than $2,000,000.00 per occurrence for damages to persons and property (to be adjusted annually to an amount equivalent to 2021 dollars based on CPI).
+Liability: The applicant, owner, or operator shall insure each WECS at all times and shall maintain such insurance on its own behalf and on behalf of the Township as a co-insured, with limits of liability not less than $2,000,000.00 per occurrence for damages to persons and property (to be adjusted annually to an amount equivalent to 2021 dollars based on CPI).

 Reasonable conditions: In addition to the requirements of this section, the Township Board may impose additional reasonable conditions on the approval of a Wind Park as a special use.